sharat87/sharats.me/content/posts/2020-03-01-the-magic-of-autohotkey.md

 There's a problem with this though.
 Once the calendar opens up, and we close it by hitting the
 <kbd>Escape</kbd> key, the focus is not returned to the window that had focus originally.
 The
-workaround for me has been to do <kbd>Alt+Tab</kbd> a couple of times and we're back to work.
+workaround for me has been to do <kbd>Alt+Tab</kbd> a couple of times, and we're back to work.

 It's still arguable how useful this solution is.
 The pop-up Calendar has very limited functionality.
 The most annoying this is probably that I spend a few seconds selecting the month I want to look at